eZanmoto/comment_style/README.md

 Create a sample `comment_style.yaml`:

       # The set of paths to test is built up in a sequence of inclusions and
       # exclusions.
-    paths:
+    - paths:
       - include: '**/*.go'
       - exclude: 'target/**'

       comment_markers:
         line: '//'
         # This field is optional.
 Any lines starting with a block comment marker
         # will be flagged as an error.
         block: '/*'

+    - paths:
+      - include: '**/*.py'
+      - exclude: 'target/**'
+      comment_markers:
+        line: '#'

 `comment_style.py` can then be run with the given configuration file:

     $ python3 comment_style.py comment_style.yaml

 The above will output any rule violations found in the discovered Go source files.
+The configuration file contains a list of rules to enable checking for different comment markers with a single configuration file.

 Development
 -----------